Twilight-Shuxin/media_computing_NRI/README.md

 ## Run demo

-We provide `run_decoder.py` and `run_encoder.py` for trajectory generation based on trained model.
+We provide `run_decoder.py` and `run_encoder.py` for generating trajectory based on trained model.
+The generated trajectory will be save in the `saved_results` folder.
-Simply run `python run_decoder.py` and a gif will show up in the root directory.
+Then use the notebook `traj_plot.ipynb` to plot a gif.

-The visualization part of `run_encoder.py` is still under development.
+The visualization part of `run_encoder.py` is still under consideration.

 <table><tr>
 <td> <img src="demo_grand_truth.gif" alt="Drawing" style="width: 300px;"/> </td>